Powershell to test If registry key and value exists

 Example Registry Key cloudinfra.net

-In the previous section, I have tested to confirm if registry key named cloudinfra.net exists or not.
-If you want to check it further to find out if registry entry named Status exists and its value is set as we want then you can use below snippet of code.
+In the previous section, I demonstrated how to verify the existence of a registry key named cloudinfra.net.
+It does not check the registry entries and its values.
+If you want to check and confirm whether Status registry entry exists and its value is set correctly, the you can use the following code.

 This script will check three things: